Inspections, Compliance, Enforcement, and Criminal Investigations

 Entry admissibility file refers to the file, hard copy and/or electronic, as appropriate, maintained by the District, which contains relevant documentation to support the District's admissibility decision.

 Information submitted to CBP to determine the goods quantity, its contents, and the parties of interest.
 Actual documentation for an individual entry can vary greatly, but it generally, consists of a CBP Form CF-3461, and an invoice.
-Entry documents can be submitted by paper, or through an electronic transmission in CBP's Automated Commercial System (ACS), or a combination of both.
+Entry documents can be submitted by paper, or through an electronic transmission in CBP’s Automated Commercial System (ACS), or a combination of both.
+Upon request to the importer or filer, the can submit the entry documents electronically to FDA via the Import Trade Auxiliary Communications System (ITACS).

 Failure to hold means that the goods have been distributed by the importer/consignee without an FDA release from import status.
 Such goods are usually subject to CBP's redelivery provisions.
 See IOM 6.7.31 - REDELIVERY BOND.

 A CBP term used to identify the individual or firm responsible for filing an entry.
+Also known as a Customs House Broker.

 The entry type required for shipments valued over $2000 or for shipments containing specific commodities designated by CBP.
 Formal entry is usually a three-step process, "Entry" - which gains the release of the goods from CBP control, "Entry Summary" - which includes determination of the classification and collection of the duty/taxes owed, and "Liquidation" - which is the finalization of the entry process and the completion of an CBP changes to classification and monies owed.